What’s the Difference Between Family Medicine and Internal Medicine?

 Those are just a few of the questions you might ask yourself.
 Today, let’s tackle the last one.

-You do a google search or talk to a trusted friend and find a potential new PCP.
-But you’re not sure whether family medicine or internal medicine is the right fit.
+You’re not sure whether family medicine or internal medicine is the right fit.
 What’s the difference?

 At PartnerMD, we employ both family medicine physicians and internal medicine physicians, sometimes known as internists.